Add a Virtual Node

 Install Node

-Switch back to Darcy Cloud in your browser and if you have not done so yet, click the DONE button in the modal dialog.
+Switch back to Edgeworx Cloud in your browser and if you have not done so yet, click the DONE button in the modal dialog.
 You should see your new node ONLINE in your Nodes list.
 If you do not see your node online, see troubleshooting (below) for more information.

 Node Added